 HR planning in retail

-This means that many textile retailers are now faced with the challenge of establishing an overview of how well their current staffing levels match their actual staffing needs, whilst also considering their current turnover planning.
+This means that many textile retailers and bakeries are now faced with the challenge of establishing an overview of how well their current staffing levels match their actual staffing needs, whilst also considering their current turnover planning.

 Challenges for the HR department